Likava Castle: History

-Subsequently, the castle came into the possession of Ján Hunyadi, who undertook its restoration and constructed a new western gate.
+Subsequently, the castle came into the possession of John Hunyadi, who undertook its restoration and constructed a new western gate.
 The ownership later alternated between the Pongrácz family from St. Nicholas and Peter Komorovský.
-In 1474, Matej Korvín reclaimed the estate from Komorovský, and upon his death, it passed to his illegitimate son Ján.
-In 1496, Štefan Zápoľský forcibly took control of the castle, but during a conflict between his son Ján and Ferdinand I of Habsburg regarding the Hungarian throne, Likava was captured in 1528 by Imperial General Katzianer. Ľudovít Pekry received the damaged castle and, based on the coat of arms inscriptions from 1533 to 1535, he restored and renovated it.
+In 1474, Matthias Corvinus reclaimed the estate from Komorovský, and upon his death, it passed to his illegitimate son John.
+In 1496, Stephen Zápolya forcibly took control of the castle, but during a conflict between his son John and Ferdinand I of Habsburg regarding the Hungarian throne, Likava was captured in 1528 by Imperial General Katzianer.
+Lajos Pekry received the damaged castle and, based on the coat of arms inscriptions from 1533 to 1535, he restored and renovated it.

-In the mid-16th century, the Báthory family already owned the castle, and in 1566, Duke Ján Krušič of Lupoglava purchased it.
+In the mid-16th century, the Báthory family already owned the castle, and in 1566, Duke John Krušič of Lupoglava purchased it.
 He focused on enhancing the fortifications in response to the Turkish threat.
-Additionally, he sacrificed living quarters and a chapel on the castle's eastern front, which he significantly reinforced and equipped with cannon chambers, effectively transforming it into a polygonal cannon bastion. Štefan Illésházy later united the Likava estate with his widow Krušič, who likely completed the reconstruction.
-Under Gašpar Illésházy's direction, the first eastern gate was constructed in 1642, but by the mid-17th century, the castle came into the possession of the Thököly princely family.
+Additionally, he sacrificed living quarters and a chapel on the castle's eastern front, which he significantly reinforced and equipped with cannon chambers, effectively transforming it into a polygonal cannon bastion.
+Stephen Illésházy later united the Likava estate with his widow Katalin Pálffy, who likely completed the reconstruction.
+Under Gáspár Illésházy's direction, the first eastern gate was constructed in 1642, but by the mid-17th century, the castle came into the possession of the Thököly princely family.